 - Unscrew the coil head from its seat and replace

 - Screw on the glass and top cap section, watching that the central shaft screw into the coil head correctly.

 What I Liked

 The included coils perform well above average for this wattage range.
 I enjoyed the ease of breakdown and coil change, as well as refill.
 I also really favor this tank’s smooth and open airflow for an excellent flavourful vape.

 What I Dislike

 The coils didn’t read as 0.25 Ohm, as advertised, but I still enjoyed them.

 Even though the Wotofo Flow is a 35-60W tank, you’d swear it was 50-80, so rich and flavourful a vape does it provide, with smooth airflow and all round ease of use through utter simplicity.
 It’s a great option if you need to run a lower wattage mod with pleasure, you’ll save power but still get the flavour you want.
 Recommended for beginners and just about any vaper who’s looking to get the most out of less than 60W…this is a great flavour tank!

 - Simple design for easy breakdown

-- Optimal, smooth airflow and excellent flavor and clouds
+- Optimal, smooth airflow and excellent flavour and clouds